cmuslima/Tamer/README.md

-TAMER agent in the Lava World (grid world) environment and Lunar Lander.

 Lunar Lander Directory: Deep TAMER agent in Lunar Lander is not integrated with HIPPO Gym yet.
 TAMER is receiving feedback from an expert RL agent (no human in the loop)

 Lava World Directory: Work in Progress, trying to get a complete integrate of the LAVA world environment in HIPPO Gym.